Miss Universe 1960

-Miss Universe 1960 was the ninth Miss Universe pageant, held at the Miami Beach Auditorium in Miami Beach, Florida, the United States, on 9 July 1960.
+Miss Universe 1960 was the ninth Miss Universe pageant, held at the Miami Beach Auditorium in Miami Beach, Florida, on 9 July 1960.

 At the end of the event, Akiko Kojima of Japan crowned Linda Bement of the United States as Miss Universe 1960.
 Bement was the third representative of the United States to win the contest.

 Contestants from forty-three countries and territories competed in this year's pageant.
 The pageant was hosted by Charles Collingwood.

 Background

 Selection of participants

 Contestants from forty-three countries and territories were selected to compete in the pageant.
-Two contestants were appointees to their national titles and another was selected after another national pageant was held to replace the original dethroned winner.
+Two contestants were appointees to their national titles and two other were selected to replace the original dethroned winner.
 (Note: Mary Quiróz, Miss Yaracuy 1957, was appointed as the representative of Venezuela at Miss Universe as the Miss Venezuela pageant was held weeks after Miss Universe.)

 Replacements

 Sonja Menzel was originally set to represent Denmark but withdrew for undisclosed reasons, and was replaced by Lizzie Hess.

+Miss Luxembourg 1960, Liliane Müller, was also set to represent Luxembourg at the pageant, but was replaced by Miss Elegance Josée Venturi for undisclosed reasons.